red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 });
 ```

-### Accessing instances inside dependent instances
+### Accessing Instances Inside Dependent Instances

-When you are inside of any <b>DependentInstance</b> (interactors, wrappers, view models and any custom mvvm instance that mix <b>DependentInstance</b>)
-then you can write dependecies and they will be connected automatically when instance is initialized.
-Also when instance is disposed every dependency will be disposed automatically (more information about <b>DependentInstance</b> can be found [here](./custom_instances.md)).
+When you are inside any `DependentInstance` (interactors, wrappers, view models, and any custom MVVM instance that mixes `DependentInstance`), then you can write dependencies and they will be connected automatically when the instance is initialized.
+Also, when the instance is disposed, every dependency will be disposed automatically (more information about `DependentInstance` can be found [here](./custom_instances.md)).

-To enable this behaviour you need to override <b>dependencies</b> field in configuration object.
+To enable this behavior, you need to override the `dependencies` field in the configuration object.

-Configuration object provided via <b>configuration</b> getter for every dependent mvvm instance.
+The configuration object is provided via the `configuration` getter for every dependent MVVM instance.

-This method returns list of connector objects that describe how dependency is required to be connected.
+This method returns a list of connector objects that describe how the dependency is required to be connected.
 More information about connectors can be found [here](./connectors.md).

-Then you need to access object with <b>getLocalInstance</b> rather than <b>app.instances.get<T>()</b>.
+Then you need to access the object with `getLocalInstance` rather than `app.instances.get<T>()`.

-Singleton instances are always accessed with <b>app.instances.get<T>()</b>.
-And you do not need to write them in dependencies list.
+Singleton instances are always accessed with `app.instances.get<T>()`.
+And you do not need to write them in the dependencies list.

-Here is example:
+Here is an example:

 ```dart
 @basicInstance